rsdoiel/antennaApp/antenna.1.md

 # EXAMPLES

-Here's an example of using **antenna.exe** to create a single collection static site.
+Here's an example of using **antenna** to create a single collection static site.

 Step 1.
 Create a markdown document called "example.md" with the following text.